Zyphirex/Test/mods/gennext/README.md

 - Perfect accuracy moves with a base power of 60 have their base power increased to 90

-- Scald's damage is no longer affected by weather: instead, it gets 0% burn chance in rain and 60% burn chance in sun
+- Scald's damage is no longer affected by weather: instead, it gets 60% burn chance in sun

+- Hi Jump Kick now has 100 base power

 - Shadow Ball now has 90 base power and 30% -SpD